Clinical-Genomics/scout/docs/user-guide/pages.md

 # Pages
 Scout can be logically separated into a number of pages with different responsibility and purpose.
 The core pages include institues, cases, case, variants, and variant.

-This document describes each page, it's purpose, it's function, and it's intended use.
+This document describes each page, it's purpose, function, and intended use.

 ----------

 ## Index
-This is the default view that all users who aren't logged in will arrive at.
-This page is usually called a "landing page".
+The "landing page".
+This is your default view where all users who aren't logged in will arrive at.
 It's main purpose is to introduce potentially new users to the website.
-It's allows users to sign in/up.
+It also allows you to sign in.

 ### Sign up
-New users have to apply for access.
+New users have to apply for access prior to logging in the first time.
 The team leaders for each institute are required to sign off on new users.
-Authentication is handled thourgh Google OAuth using separate @clinicalgenomics.se accounts.

 ### Sign in
 We have chosen to use Google OAuth for the signup process.
-This means that users click on a button on the first page which launches the OAuth process.
-When the user is returned, she will see her customized welcome page.
+This means that you click on a button on the first page which launches the OAuth process.
+When the user is returned, you will see your customized welcome page.

+We also use separate ``@clinicalgenomics.se`` accounts to be able to enforce 2-factor authentication.

 > Should we still regularly discard the authentication token in (short) intervals?